andrewhu/CycleGANime/README.md

 Code is based on the original [CycleGAN PyTorch implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 Inspired by Kevin Frans' [DeepColor](https://github.com/kvfrans/deepcolor), which was inspired by [Petalica Paint](https://petalica-paint.pixiv.dev/index_en.html).

-Many of the lineart images used for testing were drawn by my talented friend Ashley ([@kuronaken](https://www.instagram.com/kuronaken/) on Instagram).